 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests during and after your treatment to check your body's response to alemtuzumab injection.

 Talk to your doctor about the risks of receiving alemtuzumab injection.

 Why is this medication prescribed?

-Alemtuzumab injection is used to treat B-cell chronic lymphocytic leukemia (a slowly developing cancer in which too many of a certain type of white blood cell accumulate in the body).
+Alemtuzumab injection is used to treat B-cell chronic lymphocytic leukemia (B-CLL; a slowly developing cancer in which too many of a certain type of white blood cell accumulate in the body).
 Alemtuzumab is in a class of medications called monoclonal antibodies.
 It works by activating the immune system to destroy cancer cells.

 How should this medicine be used?